huyng/datapad/README.md

 ```

-# Operating on fields or columns within a row of a Sequence
+# Operating on fields within a row of a Sequence

 Suppose we have the following sequence